-- 1. The ARM supports include the following elements (see Tables A & B): - a. screening for aspiration risk; - b.
-Collaborative Aspiration Risk Assessment to confirm the risk level and determine the needs; - c. development of the Comprehensive Aspiration Risk Management Plan (CARMP); - d. sharing the drafted CARMP with the person/guardian; - e. support for the person and guardian during informed decision making; - f. training, implementing, and monitoring of the CARMP strategies; - g. reporting the required ARM related information to the IDT members and the Statewide Aspiration Risk Management Coordinator (SARMC); and - h. ongoing ARM supports. - 2.
-After the ARST is completed, the CARMP is developed and presented to the person and guardian.
-At that time, the CARMP may be accepted; all or part may be edited; or the CARMP may be entirely deferred by using the Decision Consultation Process (DCP).
-(See 3.1.1 Decision Consultation Process (DCP)).
+- a.
+Screening using a new ARST each time a screening is warranted; - b.
+Collaborative Aspiration Risk Assessment to confirm the risk level and determine the needs; - c.
+Development of the Comprehensive Aspiration Risk Management Plan (CARMP) in Chapter 20.5.6 CARMP Draft in Therap and sharing the drafted CARMP with the person/guardian; - d.
+Support for the person and guardian during informed decision making; e - e.
+Training, implementing, and monitoring of the CARMP strategies; - f.
+Reporting the required ARM related information to the IDT members and the Statewide Aspiration Risk Management Coordinator ; and - g.
+Providing ongoing ARM supports. - 2.
+After the ARST is completed, the CARMP is developed.
+After the CARMP is developed the CM presents it to the person and guardian.
+The CARMP may be accepted entirely; or all or part of the CARMP may be deferred by using the Decision Consultation Process (DCP).
+(See 3.1.1 Decision Consultation Process (DCP) to edit the CARMP.
 The annual ARST and submission of information for the Statewide Aspiration Risk List (SARL) are not optional and cannot be deferred. - 3.
-ARM should be documented in the ISP according to requirements outlined in Chapter 6.6.3.5 Documenting Aspiration Risk Management (ARM) Support in the ISP. - 4.
-The CARMP strategy training is competency-based.
+ARM should be documented in the ISP according to requirements outlined in 6.6.3.5. - 4.
+The CARMP training is competency-based.
 DSP may not implement CARMP strategies independently until skill level of competence is demonstrated.
-DSP with a knowledge level of competence may implement the CARMP if they are working with a DSP who has achieved a skill level of competence.
-(See Chapter 17.10 Individual-Specific Training for more information about competency based training.) - 5.5.1 Screening for Aspiration Risk Using the Aspiration Risk Screening Tool (ARST) - 1.
-Screening for aspiration risk by a licensed nurse using the ARST is required: - a. annually, 45-14 calendar days prior to the annual IDT meeting; - b. within three business days after: - i. a significant change of condition, or
+DSP with a knowledge level of competence may implement the CARMP if they are working with a DSP who has achieved a skill level of competence and who directly observes and provides in person ongoing support and oversight.
+(See Chapter 17.10 Individual-Specific Training for more information about competency-based training.)

+5.5.1 Screening for Aspiration Risk Using the Aspiration Risk Screening Tool (ARST)